-Writing is a tough job in itself – whether you write blog posts, poems, or novels.
-Google docs and Microsoft Word are great, but not enough for writers dedicated to their craft.
-You need a dedicated writing app or an online writing software as one of your writing tools to take it up a notch.
+Becoming a writer is difficult – whether you write blog posts, poems, or novels.
+Google docs and Microsoft Word are great tools, but not enough for writers dedicated to their craft.
+You need more dedicated writing apps and online writing software in your workflow.

-Here are 16 of the best writing apps out there for all kinds of writing and all types of writers.
-There are also alternatives to many applications, so you don’t have to hunt for alternatives:
+Here are 16 of the best writing apps out there for different kinds of writing and suitable for writers across the board.
+I also mention alternatives to many writing tools, so you don’t have to hunt for them:

 Scrivener is the perfect app for novelists and writers who write long-form content.